Borders Book Festival

 The Borders Railway connects Edinburgh Waverley with Tweedbank Station, which is about 1.5 miles away from the festival site.
 Borders Buses then connects Tweedbank to Melrose using services 67 or 68.
 If travelling by bus, travel direct from Edinburgh to Melrose using Borders Buses service 51.
 For more details on getting to the Festival see getting to Melrose.

-Borders Book Festival runs from 11 to 14 June 2026, with this year’s full programme available from 22 April 2026.
+Borders Book Festival runs from 11 to 14 June 2026.
+Tickets to all events should be prebooked online.